segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## If my syncs fail and get fixed, will I need to ask for a backfill?

-If your syncs fail, you will need to reach out to [Segment Support](https://segment.com/help/) to ask for a backfill.
+Yes, if your syncs fail, you will need to reach out to [Segment Support](https://segment.com/help/) to ask for a backfill.
 Be sure to include the following information in your request:
 - The warehouse that requires the backfill
 - What sources you need information from
 - The date range of data that requires a backfill